Leica Geosystems: History

 It merged with the optical firm of Ernst Leitz of Wetzlar in 1987, acquired a majority interest in Kern in 1988, was renamed Wild Leitz AG in 1989, and became part of the Leica holding company in 1990.
 Starting in 1996, the company was divided gradually into smaller units.
 Thus in 1996, Leica Camera AG was founded, followed in October 1997 by Leica Geosystems AG, and on 1 April 1998 by Leica Microsystems AG.

 These three companies are independent public companies.
 Leica Geosystems produces, in continuation of Wild Heerbrugg, the geodetic instruments and is the global market leader in this section.
 The main customers of Leica Geosystems are surveyors, manufacturers and GIS companies.

 In 2000 Leica Geosystems purchased Cyra Technologies, maker of the Cyrax laser 3D scanner line.
 In April 2001, Leica Geosystems acquired ERDAS, Inc., a remote sensing software firm, and LH Systems, a photogrammetric software firm (see IMAGINE Photogrammetry).
 These two companies were merged into software company, ERDAS, Inc. ERDAS purchased Acquis, ER Mapper and IONIC in 2007.
-This expanded further ERDAS in the remote sensing market, let them enter the enterprise topological GIS market, and expanded their footprint in the image web serving and image enterprise market.
+This expanded further ERDAS in the remote sensing market, let it enter the enterprise topological GIS market, and expanded its footprint in the image web serving and image enterprise market.

 The Swedish company Hexagon AB purchased Leica Geosystems in late 2005.

 In October 2010, Intergraph was acquired by Hexagon AB.
 As part of the Hexagon acquisition, Hexagon moved ERDAS from under Leica Geosystems to Intergraph, and Z/I Imaging airborne imaging sensors from under Intergraph to Leica Geosystems.

 In September 2011, Leica Geosystems Mining announced an exclusive industry partnership with Locata Corporation to provide the mining industry with the world’s only high precision radio positioning system that is not reliant on GPS.